Ashley5478/EEEN30330_Project/README.md

 MODE_MANUAL = 1

 # Commands
-COMMAND_QUERY = 0
+COMMAND_QUERY = 0			# Checks the status of the system, including automatic mode, pump state, threshold, interval, and watering duration
-COMMAND_SET_MODE = 1
+COMMAND_SET_MODE = 1		# Changes the mode between automatic and manual mode
-COMMAND_SET_PUMP = 2
+COMMAND_SET_PUMP = 2		# Turns the pump on or off (Manual mode only, does not work in auto mode) COMMAND_SET_THRESHOLD = 3	# Changes the moisture threshold level COMMAND_SET_INTERVAL = 4	# Changes the interval of measuring the moisture level (Auto mode) COMMAND_SET_DURATION = 5	# Changes the duration of water pump releasing when the soil is dry (Auto mode)
 ```

-Also make sure that CR_KEY matches between the two files.
-(If needed, change it.
-Note that it is paramount that this is not stolen.)

 ## Pins
 Within `__init__` method of `Application` class,